OSVTAC/project-recommendations/index.md

 (Approved by OSVTAC on September 21, 2017.)

-Last update: September 29, 2017
+Last update: September 29, 2017 (2nd update)

 **Note: these recommendations are a work in progress and not yet complete.**